scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 #### Predicate default format
 Following describes provenance format created by default by valint.

-> We are currently expanding default and custom capabilities.
+> We are currently expanding our default and custom capabilities.

 ```json